Bullioh Football Netball Club: Upper Murray Football Netball League

 By 2000 a group of residents of the Bullioh community had decided it was time to reform the Bullioh Football Club.
 Although both the Tallangatta Valley and Cudgewa clubs protested their players would be poached and after it was initially turned down by the VCFL the club was granted the right to play in the Upper Murray Football League in 2001.
 That season they fielded senior, reserve and junior sides along with the formation of the Bullioh Netball Club.
 The senior side managed four victories in their inaugural season.

-Since first taking to the field in the Upper Murray league Bullioh has been among the most successful clubs in country Victoria, making the finals in all but its first season and winning their maiden Upper Murray flag in 2004.
+Since first taking to the field in the Upper Murray Football League, Bullioh has been among the most successful clubs in country Victoria, making the finals in all but its first season and winning their maiden Upper Murray flag in 2004.
 Since the appointment of Mark Nichol as senior coach in 2007 the club has made 5 grand finals in a row.
 After finishing the home and away season in 2007 with only one loss the Bulldog's were shock losers to Federal in a near unbackable grand final.

-However, this only strengthened the club's resolve with the club now having won 4 premierships in succession (2008–2011).
+However, this only strengthened the club's resolve with the club now having won four premierships in succession (2008–2011).